juma-altaitoon/Project02-ChefGate-js/README.md

 ## Acknowledgements

 To our instructors Saad, Alex, and Summaya for their assist and gurance.
 Special thanks to our classmates for their inputs.
+Special thanks to Najim's sense of humor.

 ## Author